redox-os/rfcs/text/0000-setattr.md

 special interaction between the device and the kernel
 - an intermediary scheme like `contain` may want to intercept certain file operations like fpath, and may need to register to do so.
-- ioctl is the UNIX general purpose mechanism for setting device and pseudo-device parameters
-- fcntl is used to set a variety of flags for files
-- user-level open calls may include flags that change the behavior of files or resources
 - there may be situations where the interaction between the scheme and the kernel needs to be modified, e.g. short-circuit writes (the kernel reports success to the client without waiting for the scheme to complete the operation)